ferrantejake/braindump/droplit-installing-identity-provider-conduit.md

 # Setup Auth0 Client

-Here we are creating an Auth0 client which will be able to handle user logins through either Auth0's identity provider system or alternatively through once of the available 3rd party identity provider systems.
+An Auth0 client enables you to handle user logins through either Auth0's identity provider system or alternatively through once of the available 3rd party identity provider systems.

 ## Get an Auth0 account